thoelze1/parallel-knn/README.md

 - Some speedup on tree building (not as much as on queries)

 ## To Do
-1. Implement single-threaded k-d tree construction and querying
+1. Implement single-threaded k-d tree construction and querying according to pseudocode
-2. Implement multithreading
+2. Implement multithreaded training
+3. Implement multithreaded multiple queries
+4. Implement multithreaded single query
+5. Play around with parameters to improve timing

 ## Parallelization
 - Build disjoint training subtrees in parallel